Last Updated on June 4, 2021

 What you can charge for rent entirely depends on how large the space is, how many bathrooms and bedrooms there are, and whether the suite includes things like an in-suite laundry and a dishwasher.
 Don’t forget location, too!

-What are the Different Types of Income (Secondary) Suites in Edmonton?
+What are the different types of secondary (income) suites in Edmonton?

-A garden suite is a single or two story suite built on top of your garage.
+A garage (garden) suite is a single or two story suite built on top of your garage.
 There is a lot of versatility when it comes to garden suites, they can have multiple bedrooms and bathrooms, and some even have balconies.

 According to the City of Edmonton, a garden suite is “a self-contained dwelling located in an accessory building that is physically separate from the principal single detached dwelling and which may include a garage.
 Typically, garden suites are single or two storey structures built in the back yards of single detached homes and must have their own kitchen, bathroom, and living space.
 You may also know them as garage suites, carriage houses, backyard suites or laneway homes.”